KnowledgeCaptureAndDiscovery/ontosoft/README.md

 1. Change KBConstants.java to make sure that the server url is set correctly.

 2. $ mvn clean install
-	- This will create a turbosoft-server-[version].war file in server/target
+	- This will create a ontosoft-server-[version].war file in server/target
-	- It will also create a turbosoft-client-[version].war file in client/target
+	- It will also create a ontosoft-client-[version].war file in client/target

 3. Move the war files to a Servlet container (Tomcat)
-	- $ mv /path/to/turbosoft-server-<version>.war /path/to/tomcat/webapps/turbosoft-server.war
+	- $ mv /path/to/ontosoft-server-<version>.war /path/to/tomcat/webapps/ontosoft-server.war
-	- $ mv /path/to/turbosoft-client-<version>.war /path/to/tomcat/webapps/turbosoft-client.war-
+	- $ mv /path/to/ontosoft-client-<version>.war /path/to/tomcat/webapps/ontosoft-client.war-

 4. Start tomcat
 	- $ /path/to/tomcat/bin/startup.sh

-5. Open http://[your-server-name]:8080/turbosoft-server/software/vocabulary to check that the local repository server is working fine.
+5. Open http://[your-server-name]:8080/ontosoft-server/software/vocabulary to check that the local repository server is working fine.
 It might take a little while to open it for the first time as it downloads vocabularies from the internet.

-6. Open http://[your-server-name]:8080/turbosoft-client to access the TurboSoft UI that connects with the local repository
+6. Open http://[your-server-name]:8080/ontosoft-client to access the OntoSoft UI that connects with the local repository